shibedrill/oxidefetch/README.md

 regarding your real name, IP, location, etc. You can look at the file it generates to be sure- it's all plaintext, babey.

 ### Bugs, Quirks, Unintended Behavior, And Other Shenanigans
-Quirk: Depending on the amount of colons present in the `lspci` output, the GPU fields might display incorrectly.
-Proposed fix is to use `cut -d "VGA compatible controller: "` to trim the output of `lspci`.
-Quirk: Multiple GPUs will display strangely.
-Proposed fix is to replace newlines with a comma.
+No weird quirks to report at this time.

 ### To Do & Roadmap
 #### Semi-urgent fixes:
-- Fix display of GPU info on systems with multiple GPUs
+- **[Fixed as of 1.2.1]** Fix display of GPU info on systems with multiple GPUs
 #### Very near future:
 - Add support for user configurability for entries (whether or not an entry shows, its color, units for memory and time)
 - Add process count detection